VERTY002/PBE-RaspberryPi5-PN532/README.md

 **PBE (Basic Project of Engineering)** is a course which I am taking in my third year of my degree in Telecommunications Engineering at UPC School of Telecommunications Engineering (ETSETB).

-This project develops an Internet of Things client application that communicates with a server connected to a database.
+This group project develops an Internet of Things client application that communicates with a server connected to a database.

 **-Parts of the project:**